syslog-ng/syslog-ng.github.io/README.md

 [ref:admin-guide]: doc/_admin-guide
 [ref:dev-guide]: doc/_dev-guide

-Here you can browse, search and contribute to most of the syslog-ng documentation.
+Here you can browse, search and contribute to most of the {{ site.product.short_name }} documentation.

 ## [Documentation guide][ref:doc-guide]